JDBDT/jdbdt/src/site/markdown/Tutorial.md

       globalSetup(JDBC_DRIVER_CLASS, DATABASE_URL);
     }

 This layout is merely a convenient one for the purpose of testing multiple JDBC drivers in the tutorial code.
-In `UserDAOTest` we have:
+In the core code at `UserDAOTest` we have:

     protected static
     void globalSetup(String jdbcDriverClass, String databaseURL) ... {